1337zerocool/dotfiles/README.md

 `chmod 0644 ~/.ssh/id_foo.pub`.

-Then for each key that has been copied to the ssh folder add it to ssh-agent with `ssh-add --apple-use-keychain ~/.ssh/id_foo`.
+Then for each key that has been copied to the ssh folder add it to ssh-agent with `/usr/bin/ssh-add --apple-use-keychain ~/.ssh/id_foo`.
 You will need the password for the key from Keychain or Bitwarden only once.
 After that it will be stored in Keychain and unlocked at login.

 ## Generating new keys